Table of Contents

 Spend some bucks on building a self-hosted website with your name on the domain and a great professional-looking website layout that matches your niche.

 Take it from personal experience.

-It was difficult to find a writing gig when I had no self-hosted blog.
-When I searched for gigs online, most of them were looking for someone with a website.
+It was challenging to find a writing gig when I had no self-hosted blog.
+When I searched for gigs online, most were looking for someone with a website.
 And what I had was a free Blogger site.

 It was my first $50 as a writer.